HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 There are lots of varieties available these days, from all green types, to ones with stripes in different colors.

 You could find it flowering out of the blue with proper long-term care and after many years down the line.
-Check out our care guide and the comments section as the surprise blooming is a big deal with many of our readers.
+Check out my care guide and the comments section as the surprise blooming is a big deal with many of our readers.

 9